Performance of Efficient Home Health Agencies in 2020

 Monitoring the health of your organization supported by real-time key performance indicator data can help to de-risk the future of your organization.

-Remington’s Home Care Leadership Think Tank brings together the nation’s home-based care leadership and healthcare ecosystem partners who have a vested interest in the advancement of home-based care and who seek to improve care delivery through mutually beneficial referral partnerships.
+Remington’s Think Tank brings together the nation’s home-based care leadership and healthcare ecosystem partners who have a vested interest in improving care delivery through mutually beneficial partnerships.
 The Think Tank was founded by executives of the Remington Report and past Think Tank conferences.
 These executives – who have been at the forefront of healthcare for three decades – have a track record of success with perspectives that span the healthcare ecosystem.
 As key educators, they focus on navigating, strategizing, and guiding strategic leadership decisions and growth.
 More than 10,000 C-suite healthcare executives have benefited from The Remington Report and Think Tank insights, education, and strategic planning through multiple platforms, including summits, board retreats, executive leadership programs, peer-to-peer networking groups, and guided consulting.

 Just complete and submit the form, and a member of our team will be in touch shortly.